scinlp-workshop/scinlp-workshop.github.io/index.md

 * 12:15-12:45 - [Panel discussion and Q&A](#panel-discussion-the-role-of-scientific-nlp-during-an-epidemic) (30 min)
 * 12:45       - END

+# Accepted abstracts

+Due to the large number of submissions this year, we've decided to split the submissions into two tracks.  **Track 1** will focus on general scientific text mining & NLP, while **Track 2** will be COVID-19 specific submissions.

+### Track 1

+* [Estimation of Research Communities in the Multilingual Academic Data](https://github.com/scinlp-workshop/scinlp-workshop.github.io/blob/kylel/2020-06-07/pdfs/pdfs/estimation-of-research-communities-in-the-multilingual-academic-data.pdf) by Ilya Rahkovsky and Jennifer Melot

+### Track 2

 Each invited talk is roughly 25 min (which includes a few minutes of Q&A and buffer time for transitions).

 # Poster session